a musical composition consisting of a series of songs

 move in large numbers

-able or tending to expand or characterized by expansion
+able or tending to extend in one or more directions

-a change from one place or state or subject or stage to another
+a change from one place or state or subject to another

 I just know that starting high school can be a difficult